hangukhiphop/HauntedHouse/README.md

-This is the entire codebase for the XNA project Haunted House
+This is the entire codebase for the XNA project Haunted House, created for ITP 380 - Video Game Programming.

-The XNA solution files are not included, so the game cannot be run
+The XNA solution files are not included, so the game cannot be run.

-Code is for display purposes only

 My primary work was on the following files: